DanielMoscoso/100day_challenge/Readme.txt

 		-DocStrings for the paddle class.
 		-Movement for the second player is added.
 		-Small logic for GAME OVER is added.
+		-The ball now bounces off the 2 player's paddles.
 ===============================================================================